MichaPehlivan/Discord-Bot-Library/README.md

 ```
 Where `ExampleButton` is a class implementing the `DiscordButton` interface.

-More detailed information can be found in the javadoc.
+An example bot can be found in the `test` folder, and more detailed information on classes and methods can be found in the javadoc.